Unusual childhood ambitions

 I started considering some slightly different options, more as a healthy alternative than a contingency.
 I looked into engineering in the army and a couple other possible avenues.
 Upon reflection though, I was always driven by the idea of being an architect and decided to apply for BA (Hons) Architecture courses.

-My first real taste of the campus and the city of Plymouth was on an applicant day, once I had received my offer.
+My first real taste of the campus and the city of Plymouth was on an offer holder day, once I had received my offer.
 It sounds like a cliché but when I came I fell in love with the place.
 It was a sunny day and I was lugging my portfolio around in a large folder – straight away I felt so welcomed on campus with a friendly Student Ambassador offering to show me to where I needed to be and carry my portfolio for me.

 When we got to the architecture studio I was instinctively warmed by my first impressions and the positive feeling that the experience gave me.
-My applicant day was the last step that sold this city and university as the best study destination for me.
+My offer holder day was the last step that sold this city and university as the best study destination for me.
 I used to live in a seaside town called Rye, in East Sussex.
 This sentimental connection to the sea might have also played a part in pulling me towards Plymouth.